Submitted by the Bond & Botes Law Offices - Tuesday, February 5, 2019

 1. Don’t Sell Any Property Without Court Approval

 If a person sells 100 acres of land to his brother for $20, then it’s obvious that the “sale” was just to get the land out of his name in the first place.
-As long as the sale is an arms-length transaction and for fair market value, the Court shouldn’t have any issues.
+An arm’s-length sale for fair market value is usually easier to approve, but you should still obtain any required court or trustee approval before transferring property.

 2. Don’t Use Credit While You’re in A Chapter 13 Case